Is It Safe to Travel to Botswana in 2026?

 Solo Travelershigh

-Solo travelers face significant risks from street crime, including theft and muggings, particularly in urban areas and during nighttime.
+Solo travelers face a heightened risk of petty theft and violent crime, especially in urban areas and during nighttime activities.

 Business Travelersmoderate